DenefLab/Computational-boot-camp/docs/source/SharedResources.rst

 The current databases are split up into 16S, functional, genomes, nt, proteins.
 It is also the location of data stored for software such as checkv and virsorter.

-The current available databases and the directories they are aunder are.
+The current available databases and the directories they are under are.

 - 16S
     - Freshwater
     - green_genes
     - silva
 - functional (functional databases have hmm, blast, and diamond versions)
     - COGs
     - eggNOGs
     - Tigrfam
     - pfam
     - kegg
     - kofam
 - genomes
     - refseq
 - nt
 - proteins
     - NR
 - centrifuge_indexes
     - p+h+v
 - checkv
 - virsorter

 Containers